openshift/installer/installer/README.md

 Get a [license](https://account.coreos.com) and follow the guides to create Tectonic clusters end to end.

 ### Build / Run

+All commands mentioned here must be run from the same working directory as this README file, `./installer/` from the root of this repo.

 Build the static binary.